Single-Photon Advantage in Quantum Cryptography Beyond QKD: Introduction

 \section{Introduction}

 The functionality of today's communication networks relies on diverse, sensitive and complex tasks which, nevertheless, can be built from a set of basic cryptographic building blocks, or primitives.
 While the security of classical cryptographic implementations relies on assumptions regarding e.g. the computational complexity, it is known that laws of quantum physics can be exploited to enhance the security in communication \cite{Wiesner1983,Bennett1984,bennett1984update}.
 To date, quantum key distribution (QKD) is by far the most studied quantum cryptographic primitive, enabling unconditional security in the communication between authenticated, trusted parties.
 Despite its importance and success, QKD is fundamentally limited in its usefulness, as it cannot be used for more complex cryptographic tasks.
-Many practical use-cases involve two or more parties who do not know or trust each other, but still want to interact (e.g. for doing business)~\cite{Broadbent2016}.
+Many practical use-cases, including randomized leader election, commitment schemes, multi-party computation, or online casinos, involve two or more parties who do not know or trust each other~\cite{goldreich2004foundations,Broadbent2016,Bozzio2025}.